I’m Michael R Caplan,

 My first book design was David Earle: A Choreographic Biography, by Michele Green, for Dance Collection Danse Press/Presses.
 It was described by Ballet-Dance Magazine as a “magnificent new volume” and by Dance International as “elegantly designed”, and was selected by Susan Walker as part of the Toronto Star’s “Complete Dance Library” of 2006.
 I also designed the Dance Collection Danse Magazine for fifteen years, beginning in 2003.

 Singing-wise, my big debut was for an audience of cowboy ranchers and modern dancers (that mix couldn’t make me happier!) in the bar of the Val Marie Hotel, Saskatchewan, on the Montana border (at the end of the Grasslands event).
-I sing classics from “the great North American songbook” – country, blues, folk, standards – and what was supposed to be a few songs ended up with me closing the bar, then continuing around a campfire.
+I sing my versions of classics from “the great North American songbook” – country, blues, folk, standards – and what was supposed to be a few songs ended up with me closing the bar, then continuing around a campfire.
 (My little debut had been in 1994, in a dance solo directed by Pam Johnson where I sang Hank Williams Sr.’s “Ramblin’ Man” – it sometimes takes me a couple of tries, often a few years apart, to fully take the stage.)

 Since my debut, I’ve performed in all kinds of settings, to very diverse audiences: Toronto’s LGBT Pride Day for three years running; my local joint, The Grasshopper Bar, every week for a year; singing a cappella in Pam Johnson’s choreography Which Side?
 (Toronto, 2009); in Pittsburgh, to celebrate the life and work of renowned Jungian psychologist James Hillman; at the “Aria” performance art fashion show for New Dance Horizons in Regina; and at other venues including The White Rabbit in Freiburg, Germany.
 Most recently, I was the opening act for a family-friendly, daytime outdoor EDM rave!